 This question opens up many more opportunities for us to learn, to explore, to investigate.
 Since data-driven PR is about making decisions using data, we want to ask questions which maximize our use of data – and that means open-ended questions.

 Great questions are specific.
-The more specific we are in our questioning, the better the data we are able to collect.
+The more specific we are in our questioning, the better the data and insight we are able to collect.

 In the question above, we asked what customers like or dislike about espresso?
 Could we be more specific in our line of questioning?
 Certainly!
 After all, customers might like or dislike the cost of espresso, the flavor, the temperature, the roast – many different aspects of the espresso topic.